schwart/Pull-Request-Writer/README.md

 ## Prerequisites

+- Install the [Github command line](https://cli.github.com/) and auth it
 - Make sure you have [go](https://go.dev/doc/install) installed.
 - Get a Gemini API key (you can get one from AI Studio)
 - Get a JIRA API key for your organisation